RajarshiGO/object_detection/readme.md

 # A YOLO based object detection model using a pre-trained ResNet50 backbone from scratch

 ![demo](demo.gif)
 This project demonstrates how to develop a object detection deep learning model over a pre-trained CNN backbone such as ResNet50 from sratch.
 The model is trained on the [Global Wheat detection](https://www.kaggle.com/c/global-wheat-detection) challenge data available on [kaggle](kaggle.com).
-The entire deep learning model is written and trained in tensorflow and numpy and then deployed as web application using flask and Apache httpd server and then containerized using docker.
+The entire deep learning model is written and trained in tensorflow and numpy and then deployed as web application using flask and [Apache httpd](https://httpd.apache.org/) server and then containerized using [docker[(https://www.docker.com/).
 The web app can be viewed [here](https://wheat-tip-detection.azurewebsites.net/).

 Check out the ```notebook.ipynb``` jupyter notebook for step by step explanation.